centre-for-virus-research/CVR-VGB-2025/docs/RefAlign.md

 For small RNA viruses, secondary and supplementary alignments tend to be rare, but it is important to know the distinction between mapped **reads** and mapped read **alignments**.

-Two (of the many) useful functions of samtools are idxstats and flagstat.
+Two (of the many) useful functions of samtools are idxstats and flagstat, which output various read number related to mapping:

 ```
 samtools idxstats S1.bam
 ```
-idxstats will give you the number of mapped read alignments for every reference sequence - so you will have more than one line if you have say a segmented virus.
+idxstats will give you the number of mapped read alignments for **every** reference sequence used - so you will have more than one line if your reference was say a segmented virus.
 The fields outputted are:

-1. Reference name - the last line is always called '*' and represents unmapped reads - but only reads where both members of a pair are unrecorded here
+1. Reference name - the last line outputted is always called '*' and represents unmapped reads - but only reads where both members of a pair are unrecorded here
 2. Reference length
 3. Number of mapped read alignments (NB - this is not reads, this is read alignments i.e. F4 not F2308 - see above)
 4. Number of unmapped reads - this often confuses people - this is unmapped reads where the other member of the pair did map